arifhossainrumi/House_price_Prediction/README.md

 - ⚠ **Filtering outliers**: Analyzed and filtered unusual values for `Bed` and `Bath`.

 ## 📈 Exploratory Data Analysis (EDA)
-Exploratory Data Analysis (EDA) was performed to understand the dataset better and uncover patterns that influence rental prices in Dhaka.
-We identified trends and relationships between factors such as location, area, and price by analyzing different attributes.
+Exploratory Data Analysis (EDA) was performed to better understand the dataset and uncover patterns that influence rental prices in Dhaka.
+By analyzing different attributes, trends and relationships between factors such as location, area, and price were identified.

 **The following EDA steps were carried out:**